-- resident of Clark County, Nevada and was a licensed medical doctor in the State of Nevada.
+- 118. Defendant Horace Paul Guerra IV is, and was at all times relevant herein, a resident of Clark County, Nevada and was a licensed medical doctor in the State of Nevada.
 Defendant Alejandro Jiminez Incera is, and was at all times relevant herein, a resident of Clark County, Nevada and was a licensed nurse practitioner in the State of Nevada.
-Defendant Robert D. Harvey is, and was at all times relevant herein, a resident of Clark County, Nevada and was a surgical technician in the State of Nevada.
+Defendant Robert D. Harvey is, and was at all times relevant herein, a resident of Clark County, Nevada, and was a surgical technician in the State of Nevada.
 Upon information and belief, and at all times relevant hereto, Defendant Horace Paul Guerra IV and Defendant Alejandro J. Incera conducted business and provided medical services as Defendant Incera-Iuventus Medical Group PC, a Nevada Domestic Professional Corporation in Clark County, Nevada.
-Defendant Incera LLC.
-(Collectively, with Horace P. Guerra IV, Alejandro J. Incera, Robert D. Harvey, and Incera-Iuventus Medical Group PC, "Incera Defendants"), is, and was at all times relevant herein, a limited liability company organized and existing under the laws of the State of Nevada and served as the location from which Defendants Horace P. Guerra IV, Alejandro J. Incera, and Robert D. Harvey provided their medical services. - 104.
-The Incera Defendants habitually prescribed and delivered highly addictive and potentially lethal opioid medications to patients in the State of Nevada who did not meet the qualifications for such medication. - 105.
-The Incera Defendants participated in a deceptive scheme to obtain authorization for such prescriptions from health insurance providers.
+Defendant Incera LLC. (collectively, with Horace P. Guerra IV, Alejandro J. Incera, Robert D. Harvey, and Incera-Iuventus Medical Group PC, "Incera Defendants"), is, and was at all times relevant herein, a limited liability company organized and existing under the laws of the State of Nevada and served as the location from which Defendants Horace P. Guerra IV, Alejandro J. Incera, and Robert D. Harvey provided their medical services. - The Incera Defendants habitually prescribed and delivered highly addictive and 119. potentially lethal opioid medications to patients in the State of Nevada who did not meet the qualifications for such medication.

-106. On or about July 25, 2018, Defendant Horace P. Guerra IV pleaded guilty to one count of conspiracy to distribute a controlled substance.
+- 120. The Incera Defendants participated in a deceptive scheme to obtain authorization for such prescriptions from health insurance providers. - 121.
+On or about July 25, 2018, Defendant Horace P. Guerra IV pleaded guilty to one count of conspiracy to distribute a controlled substance.
 On or about October 2, 2018, Defendant Alejandro J. Incera pleaded guilty to eight counts of distribution of a controlled substance and eight counts of health care fraud, while Defendant Robert D. Harvey pleaded guilty to one count of conspiracy to distribute a controlled substance and three counts of distribution of a controlled substance.